Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 But the very best visual proof of all is to watch Jeanette’s This is Your Life.
 Anyone with half a brain can see the blatant difference in the way Jeanette greets her husband, with a brotherly hug, and her reaction when Nelson walks in – tears, a look of ecstasy, an adoring, melting hug – the body language tells all.
 The only way a person can fail to notice this is-he or she just doesn’t want to see it.

 In 2014 I updated Sweethearts again with vital new information and not a month passed before a still more documentation was found – for example, video footage verifying what I wrote that grieving Nelson was the last person out of the church at Jeanette’s funeral.
-Then in 2015 the estate of the Jeanette fan club President/Vice President went to auction and despite all their protests over the years that there was ABSOLUTELY NO DOCUMENTATION to suggest an affair between Jeanette and Nelson…just some of the items they owned and withheld from the public that we were able to obtain included a handwritten letter by Nelson Eddy dated Christmas 1935 in which he wrote: “Dearest Jeanette….I love you and will always be devoted to you.”
-Other documentation verified the return trips to Lake Tahoe at least yearly through the 1940s, verified both with telegrams and Jeanette’s handwritten note in her 1948 diary.
-Her 1963 diary provides chilling verification – almost word for word in some cases – of what I described about her shocking final years.
+Then in 2015 the estate of the Jeanette fan club President/Vice President went to auction (as noted above) and despite all their protests over the years that there was ABSOLUTELY NO DOCUMENTATION to suggest an affair between Jeanette and Nelson…just some of the items they owned and withheld from the public that we were able to obtain included that handwritten letter by Nelson Eddy dated Christmas 1935 in which he wrote: “Dearest Jeanette….I love you and will always be devoted to you.”
+Other documentation verified their return trips to Lake Tahoe to renew their private wedding vows, verified both with telegrams and Jeanette’s handwritten note in her 1948 diary.
+And again, her 1963 diary provides chilling verification – almost word for word in some cases – of what I described about her shocking final years.

 This information was suppressed by these naysayers for decades – but no longer!
 On the one hand I feel triumph that this long, strange trip has proven out the story as I first heard it described all those years ago.
 But to see Nelson and Jeanette speaking from the grave – in their own writing – also makes me incredibly sad.
 There’s no joy in being right.
 But perhaps there’s some justice in relieving them of the pain and double lives they had to endure.
 And I have tried to keep my promise to Jeanette’s sister – to get the story known.

 Many movie stars live a wild, shallow life.
 Jeanette MacDonald and Nelson Eddy were hardworking, good, caring people who suffered for their mistakes and died early deaths.
 There is nothing shameful about their story.
 One only wishes we could have helped them in some way.
-And that is probably the main reason I carry on year after year with this club – to let people know what they sacrificed in personal happiness to bring us the music and the movies we still treasure today.
+And that is probably the main reason I carry on – to let people know what they sacrificed in personal happiness to bring us the music and the movies we still treasure today.